slrbnet/repository/content/pages/home.md

 ### We're hiring

-We're hiring two hourly research assistants to help index resources for research and teaching in the speech sciences.
+We're hiring one hourly research assistant to help index resources for research and teaching in the speech sciences.
 Candidates from linguistics, psychology, speech & hearing, communication sciences and disorders, and related disciplines are invited to apply.
-Specifically we will aim to hire one person with a clinical focus and one with a non-clinical focus.
 Unfortunately, we can only hire US citizens and residents at this time.

 As an indexer for the SLRB your job will include the following: